top of page

 Mountains to Sea Conservation Trust

-I am a coordinator for EMR.
-I have a Bachelors degree in Marine Biology and Environmental Science.
-I have experience working in various marine tourism, conservation and education settings as a PADI Divemaster, snorkel guide, assistant aquarist and research assistant.
-I joined the EMR team at the end of 2023 and am stoked to be delivering a program that is focused on education through experience.
-I resonate with this kaupapa and love the all-inclusive nature of our work.
+Pippa has a Bachelors degree in Marine Biology and Environmental Science.
+She has experience working in various marine tourism, conservation and education settings as a PADI Divemaster, snorkel guide, assistant aquarist and research assistant.
+She is stoked to be delivering the Experiencing Marine Reserves (EMR) programme as it focused on education through experience.
+This kaupapa resonates strongly with Pippa who loves the all-inclusive nature of her work.

 Based in Northland